AuDigitalHealth/ci-fhir-r4/input/intro-notes/StructureDefinition-dh-composition-shs-1-intro.md

 * Query for a Shared Health Summary document for a patient
 * Record or update a Shared Health Summary document for a patient

+This profile may be referred to by APIs, which will be listed here when available.

 ### Profile specific guidance
 None.

+### Boundaries and relationships
+This profile is not referenced by another profile in this implementation guide.

+This profile ([ADHA Shared Health Summary Composition](StructureDefinition-dh-composition-shs-1.html)) is a specialised use case profile of an [ADHA Continuity of Care Summary Composition](StructureDefinition-dh-composition-cocs-1.html).